Giovanni Benussi

 After header 2

-This selector only matches direct childrens.
+This selector only matches direct children.
 Keeping the same previous CSS but changing the markup to this:

 <p>Before header 1</p>